Geek Squad: Staff

 Geek Squad employees are known as Agents and are assigned titles similar to those used by intelligence agencies – Counter Intelligence Agent (CIA), Deputy of Counter Intelligence (DCI), Double Agent-Covert (DAC), Covert Agent (CA), Special Agent (SA), Deputy Covert Operations (DCO) and Deputy Field Marshal (DFM), to name a few.
 Unlike most computer repair facilities, Best Buy US does not require any industry certifications for its in-store technicians.
 However, Best Buy Canada requires at least A+ Certification to work as a CIA.
 They also require MECP certification for all technical mobile electronics installers.
-In-Store positions have long since changed, now only consisting of Consultation Agent (CA), Advanced Repair Agent (ARA), Geek Squad Sr (CIA Sr) and Geek Squad Manager (GSM).
+In-Store positions have long since changed, now only consisting of Consultation Agent (CA), Advanced Repair Agent (ARA), Geek Squad Sr (CIA Sr), Services Experience Supervisor, and Services Experience Manager.

 Uniforms and vehicles

 In-store PC agents, and in-home PC field agents, wear a white, short-sleeved, pocketless dress shirt.
 Agents are required to wear a black clip-on tie with the Geek Squad logo pin.
 Male agents wear black trousers, white socks and black lace-up shoes that used to have the Geek Squad logo on the sole.
 Female agents may wear either black trousers, white socks, and black shoes; or, a black skirt with hose and black shoes.
 White and black are the only colors allowed in Geek Squad uniforms.
 Agents who have served in an eligible capacity within any branch of Geek Squad for eighteen months, or who have held certain positions prior to 2014 including on-site Double Agents, Special Agents, and Deputies of Counter Intelligence carry a metal police-style badge with their Agent Number engraved on it.
 In October 2019 the Dress Code Policy for Best Buy was updated, with this update an alternate uniform option was introduced for Geek Squad Agents allowing them to wear the black Geek Squad polo along with jeans and sneakers.

+The branding of the uniform to include a badge is central to the culture for Geek Squad Agents, including the writing of a 40-page essay, "The Geek Squad Badge", by former/“Sleeper” Double Agent Roman Corrales, Badge #11345.
+The essay explores history of badges across history, connecting the Roman shield to their evolution into the modern badge worn by many professionals today.
+The essay has been integrated across much of Geek Squad's employee branding, including being cited in an internal culture manual known as the Little Orange Book.